HugoBlt/deep-reinforcement-learning/p2_continuous-control/Report.md

 ## Model architecture

-We use a Deep Deterministic Policy Gradient (DDPG) to solve this task.
+We use a Deep Deterministic Policy Gradient (DDPG) to solve this task, enhance with replay buffer used to reduce correlations.
+Ornstein-Uhlenbeck noise is also introduced to the action to encourage exploration.

+DDPG is found to work very well with continuous action space.
+There are two neural networks, one actor and one critic.
+The actor network output actions with given states.
+The critic network implement Q-learning.
+Soft update frequently update the network but with small fraction of the weights and also helps to reduce correlations.
+During training, gradient clipping is also implemented into local critic model weights to avoid vanishing and exploding gradients.

-Where one DDQN has the following architecture :
+DDPG model has the following architecture :

 ```
 Actor(